Luis Garcia Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.5 K/9, which ranks 21st in the league.
+- The 8.5 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in the league.

-- The Cardinals' 4.42 team ERA ranks 19th across all league pitching staffs.
+- The Cardinals' 4.45 team ERA ranks 21st across all MLB pitching staffs.

-- The Cardinals give up the fifth-fewest home runs in baseball (72 total, one per game).
+- The Cardinals surrender the fourth-fewest home runs in baseball (72 total, one per game).

-- The right-hander's most recent time out came on Tuesday against the San Francisco Giants, when he threw 4 1/3 innings, surrendering six earned runs while allowing 10 hits.
+- In his last outing on Wednesday against the San Francisco Giants, the lefty went 6 1/3 innings, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.